mike-cautela/MunchiMaps/README.md

 # MunchiMaps
 MunchiMaps is a vending machine tracker for the RPI campus.
+It differentiates between a drink and a snack vending machine.

 RCOS Summer 2024 project.
 Contributors: